Special Monthly Compensation Series: SMC(k)

 Special Monthly Compensation (SMC) is awarded to veterans with a service-connected condition, or combination of service-connected conditions considered by the VA to be especially serious and debilitating.
 The severity of these conditions warrants higher rates of compensation above the schedular 100%.
 Technically, you do not need to apply for SMC, as the VA should automatically award it to you during your claim process if you qualify.

 There are numerous levels of SMC benefits depending on the nature of the disability, and the amount of compensation varies for each type.
 Through this blog series we will be examining each level of SMC, the amount of compensation awarded for each, and the criteria required to qualify for each.
 Feel free to peruse our overview of SMC to build some foundational knowledge before we dive into the details of SMC(k) below.

-The first level of Special Monthly Compensation that we will examine is SMC(k), which has a compensation rate of $105.61 per month.
+The first level of Special Monthly Compensation that we will examine is SMC(k), which has a compensation rate of $108.57 per month as of December 2018.
 This encompasses loss (amputation) or loss of use of a body part(s) or function(s).
 This rate applies to each body part lost, or that has loss of use, and can be added to other SMC rates as long as your other SMC qualifying condition is not the same as your SMC(k) or the other rate is capped.

 For example, a veteran’s SMC(k) rate is payable for each anatomical loss or loss of use of:

 - One foot

 - One or more creative organs used for reproduction

 In addition to:

 - Blindness of one eye whose functionality is only light perception

 - Constant inability to communicate by speech